Graduate & Professional School

 Do you have language skills that you want to include on your resume?
 View the Interagency Language Roundtable webpage to assess your level of proficiency on the scale used by government agencies, including the Peace Corps, the State Department, and many more.

 Events: Graduate and professional school representatives often come to Whitman to recruit, so watch the student listserv for email announcements about these opportunities.
-The SEC also hosts an annual Grad School Fair every fall semester - see last year's here.
+The SEC also hosts a Grad School Fair each fall.

 - Should you go to Graduate School? - 20 Reasons why you should, and 15 reasons why you shouldn't.
 Petersons writes an informative article on the pros and cons of investing in graduate education.

 - Why go to Grad School? - Gradschools.com, "the #1 grad school directory on the planet", puts their support behind grad school with this compelling article.